 Description

-This metric shows the load of each node in the cluster within 1 minute, indicating how busy each node's system is.
-In normal cases, the value of this metric is less than the number of vCPUs on the node.
+This metric shows the 1-minute load of each node, indicating system busyness.
+Normally, this value is less than the number of vCPUs on the node.
 The following table describes the values of the metric for a node that has only one vCPU.

-The Node Load_1m metric includes not only the resource usage at the system level of Alibaba Cloud Elasticsearch but also the resource usage of Elasticsearch tasks.
+The metric includes not only the resource usage at the system level of Alibaba Cloud Elasticsearch but also the resource usage of Elasticsearch tasks.

 If the value of the metric exceeds the number of vCPUs on a node, an error occurs.
 This issue may be caused by one or more of the following reasons: